AlexeyKhrebtov/trbl/README.md

 ## Learning Laravel

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all m
+Laravel has the m 0-0 oster extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all m